 Thankfully, however, an alternative approach to the treatment of severely damaged knees in younger patients is now available – the ‘biological knee replacement’.
 The concept here is quite simply to replace both the missing articular cartilage and the damaged meniscal cartilage tissue in the knee at the same time, on the premise that doing only one without the other increases the risks of failure, and doing both at the same time protects each ‘half’ of the reconstruction.

-This may not seem like 'rocket science' and may appear rather obvious.
-However, it is only in fairly recent years that the surgical techniques for each of meniscal transplantation and articular cartilage replacement have improved - both in terms of technical feasibility/ ease and proven outcomes / results - and that some surgeons (that small number of highly specialized knee surgeons actively involved in this field) are now familiar enough and comfortable enough with the surgical techniques to be able to offer both simultaneously.
+This may not seem like ‘rocket science’ and may appear rather obvious.
+However, it is only in fairly recent years that the surgical techniques for each of meniscal transplantation and articular cartilage replacement have improved – both in terms of technical feasibility/ ease and proven outcomes / results – and that some surgeons (that small number of highly specialised knee surgeons actively involved in this field) are now familiar enough and comfortable enough with the surgical techniques to be able to offer both simultaneously.

 Thus, unlike an ‘artificial’ knee replacement, where the ends of the bones are covered in metal and there is a polyethylene spacer in between, the ‘biological knee replacement’ replaces a layer of living articular cartilage over the surfaces of the bones, with a living elastic meniscal shock absorber in between the two surfaces.